 Set point Enter the sensor process value at which the relay will be off for the entire Sample Period.
-Proportional Band Enter the distance that the sensor process value is away from the set point at which the relay will be on for the entire Sample Period.
+Proportional Band Enter the distance that the sensor process value is away from the set point at which the relay will be on for the entire Sample Period. relay will be on for the entire sample renou.
 Sample Period Enter the duration of the sample period.
 Input Select the sensor to be used by this relay.
 Direction Select the control direction.